wonjae-lee-2/scripts/README.md

 1. Create a project.

 2. Create a GKE cluster in the standard mode.
-(Increase quotas for C2 CPUs.)
+(A zonal cluster with one node consists of C2 16 CPUs and 64G memory.)

-3. Create an artifact registry for Docker.
+3. Create an artifact registry for Docker with a name `docker`.

 4. Create and download the service account key with an owner role.